 Project support and collaboration

-- 10 members respondents to the survey
+- Project members: 10 members respondents to the survey

-- Marcel Barceló (external consultant, Project Expert)
+- Project expert: Marcel Barceló (external consultant)

-- Raúl Bianchi (external consultant, Project Manager)
+- Projet manager: Raúl Bianchi (external consultant)